1 April 2011 to 31 March 2012

 About this service

-This service allows individuals to file their income tax return online.
-This is the same as completing the Individual tax return 2012 (IR3) form.
+This service allows non-resident individuals to file their income tax return online.
+This is the same as completing the Non-resident individual taxpayer return 2012 (IR3NR) form.

 When to use this service